-As a co-chair of Venable's Privacy and Data Security Group, Julia Tama is a trusted advisor to large and small companies in a dynamic legal area.
-Julia helps clients resolve their privacy and security compliance challenges and zealously defends companies in government inquiries or enforcement actions.
-Her approach is tailored and practical, rooted in a fluent understanding of relevant technologies and each client's unique business model and goals.
+As a co-chair of Venable's Privacy and Data Security Group, Julia Tama is a trusted advisor and advocate for large and small companies in a dynamic legal area.
+Julia helps clients resolve privacy and security compliance challenges and zealously defends companies against government inquiries and enforcement actions.
+Her team is at the forefront of legal issues involving innovative technologies, including artificial intelligence (AI), machine learning, and connected vehicles.
+She takes a tailored, practical approach rooted in a fluent understanding of relevant technologies and each client's unique business model and goals.

 Julia serves on the Venable Foundation Grants Committee.
 Prior to joining Venable, Julia served as Judiciary Committee counsel to U.S. Senator Charles E. Schumer (D-NY), where her portfolio included privacy, data security, consumer protection, child Internet safety, and foreign intelligence surveillance issues.